5.1. Pinout

 • The OUT pin indicates whether the relay is activated (i.e. the relay coil is energized).

 When high, the GOOD and OUT outputs will output a voltage approximately equal to 5 V or VRC, whichever is lower.
 When low, these outputs will be at 0 V (ground).
-These outputs have 220 Ohm resistors in series with them to protect them from short circuits.
+These outputs do not have resistors in series with them.
+Each output can source or sink up to 25 mA.

 Configuration interface